1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Dilated CBD?

-A dilated common bile duct (CBD) means that the tube carrying bile from your liver and gallbladder to your small intestine is wider than normal (typically over 6 mm).
-This enlargement often signals an obstruction or other underlying issue and is usually detected by ultrasound, CT scan, or MRCP.
+Dilated common bile duct (CBD) refers to the term where the program, leading bile out of your liver and gallbladder to your small intestine is wider than normal (usually more than 6 mm).
+This enlargement indicates an obstruction or various other underlying problem and is typically identified using the ultrasound, CT scan or MRCP.

 Common Symptoms